Edmonton Valley Zoo: Elephant House and Exhibit

 The Valley Zoo's Elephant House is home to Lucy, a female Asian elephant who is from Sri Lanka in 1975 and came to the zoo at the age of two on May 19, 1977.
 The elephant house is currently closed due to Lucy's retirement from public life.
 In 2025, Fern Levitt directed a documentary film funded by CBC titled, Lucy: The Stolen Life of Elephants.
 There is controversy surrounding the decisions not to move Lucy to a sanctuary where she would be with her own kind.

 Saito Centre

 The Saito Centre is named after the zoo's former veterinarian who died shortly before construction of the building.
 Originally designed as a winter holding building, it now houses all the zoo's fragile animals.
 It is winter home to all the zoo's primate species as well.
 It is also home to the reptile and nocturnal wing, froggery (over ten species of amphibians), and many of the zoo's smaller animals.
 In 2017 an indoor exhibit that houses temporary animal exhibits was created.

 African Veldt

 The African Veldt is home to endangered Grévy's zebras.
-The zebras are leaving the zoo for redevelopment and are being relocated to different zoos including Toronto Zoo (home for Maizy).
+In November 2025 the zebras were relocated to different zoos so that the exhibit could be redeveloped.